Martin Ruland the Younger

 Martin Ruland the Younger (11 November 1569 – 23 April 1611), also known as Martinus Rulandus or Martin Rulandt, was a German physician and alchemist.

 He was born in the Bavarian town of Lauingen, the son of the physician and alchemist Martin Ruland the Elder.

-Ruland the Younger practiced at Regensburg during the 1590s and later at Prague.
-In Prague, he belonged to Emperor Rudolf II's retinue at the Habsburg court which during Rudolf's reign promoted the study of alchemy and astrology.
+Ruland the Younger practiced at Regensburg during the 1590s, becoming city physician in 1594.
+He later practiced at Prague, where he belonged to Emperor Rudolf II's retinue at the Habsburg court which during Rudolf's reign promoted the study of alchemy and astrology.
 Rudolf II conferred nobility upon Ruland the Younger in 1608.